 - ISA has collaborated with the London School of Hygiene & Tropical Medicine (LSHTM), United Nations Children’s Fund (UNICEF), United Nations Population Fund (UNFPA), US Agency for International Development (USAID) to develop the Global Guide for Stillbirth Advocacy and Implementation.

-- The Align MNH movement: ISA will have a strong presence at the first Align MNH event, IMNHC 2023 in Cape town in May 2023.
-ISA will take steps to implement both the PVI toolkits in developing country settings, and will launch the ‘Global Guide for Stillbirth Advocacy and Implementation’.
+- The Align MNH movement: ISA had a strong presence at the first Align MNH event, IMNHC 2023 in Cape town in May 2023.
+We held a dissemination session on the PVI toolkits which was facilitated by PMNCH, and launched the ‘Global Guide for Stillbirth Advocacy and Implementation’.

 - The Partnership for Maternal, Newborn, Child and Adolescent Health (PMNCH): ISA partners with PMNCH to raise awareness about stillbirth.
 In 2022, PMNCH funded the Parents Voice Initiative (PVI) to develop the Health Provider Advocacy toolkit and Parent Advocacy toolkit and the online registry of parent support organizations.